nf-core/multiplesequencealign/docs/output.md

 A Shiny app is created to explore interactively your results.
 It can be found in the **shiny_app** folder.

-The if `--skip_shiny=false` is specified, a shiny app is prepared to visualize the summary statistics and evaluation of the produced alignments.
+If the `--skip_shiny=false` parameter is specified, a shiny app is prepared to visualize the summary statistics and evaluation of the produced alignments.
 To run the shiny app:
 `cd shiny_app`
 `./run.sh`